 Sydney has a background in English, psychology, and the biological sciences giving her the ability to understand health topics from a holistic perspective.
-In her role as Health & Nutrition Investigator for ConsumerSafety.org, Sydney focuses on women's health, and how products impact our wellbeing.View News Stories by Sydney
+In her role as Health & Nutrition Investigator for ConsumerSafety.org, Sydney focuses on researching the latest health news that impacts consumers and has a special interest in women’s health and nutrition.
+Sydney has been cited in publications such as Healthline, Reader’s Digest, Mental Floss, and PopSugar, among others.
+She holds a BA in English Literature from Coastal Carolina University, and she has received certification in CDC Health Literacy for Public Health Professionals.View News Stories by Sydney

 Kate Harveston is a writer from Pennsylvania who mainly covers political topics and feminism, but she has written on a wide variety of issues.
 Kate respects all political voices besides those of vitriol and hate.
 You can see more of her work at onlyslightlybiased.comView News Stories by Kate

 Sara Lindberg, M.Ed, is a full-time freelance writer with 20+ years of experience in the mental health, fitness, education, and wellness fields.
 She holds a BS in exercise science and a master's degree in counseling.
 She has spent her life educating people on the importance of health and wellness.View News Stories by Sara

 Jen MacCormack is a medical laboratory scientist and freelance writer who is passionate about science communication.
 She earned her Bachelor of Science at McGill University in Montreal, and has worked in Canadian and American hospitals and research laboratories, as well as in clinical laboratory accreditation.
 Jen covers drug and medical device safety topics for ConsumerSafety.org.
 She has also written articles about renewable energy for Earthtechling and Understand Solar, and biology-related topics on the BioDetectives science blog.View News Stories by Jennifer